-The joint is then lubricated with synovial fluid which also helps to maintain the proper viscosity.
+The joint is then lubricated with synovial fluid which also helps to maintain the proper viscosity (thickness).
 In OA the articular cartilage becomes damaged and starts to wear away while the synovial fluid also changes in viscosity, resulting in inflammation.
 Eventually, the articular cartilage deteriorates resulting on a painful “bone on bone” condition.

 OA most commonly affects the weight bearing joints including knees and hips.
 Other commonly affected joints are the hands and fingers, although any joint can be affected with OA.
 When the weight bearing joints are inflamed, this can lead to disability with daily activities including walking and stair climbing.
 In the older population this can result in mobility problems, requiring home adaptations and can lead to a loss of independence

-Depending on the extent of damage to your joints, an arthroscopy can sometimes be used to remove damaged tissue, but there is no treatment that will restore the cartilage.
-Once the joint becomes too damaged then joint replacement may become an option.
+Depending on the extent of damage to your joints, a procedure called an arthroscopy can sometimes be used to remove damaged tissue; but there is no treatment that will restore the cartilage.
+Once a joint becomes too damaged then joint replacement may become an option.
 The most common joint replacement surgeries are Total Hip Replacement Total Knee Replacement, in which the arthritic joint is removed and replaced with metal and plastic prosthetic devices.
 This requires a stay in the hospital and physical therapy after the surgery.
-The results are improved mobility, relief of pain and often a return to normal lifestyle.
+The results are improved mobility, relief of pain, and often a return to normal lifestyle.

-While OA is most likely to affect each of us as we get older, there are ways to control the symptoms and prevent damage to the joints.
-Early intervention, a healthy lifestyle and physical activity can all help to limit the pain and disability from this disease.
+While OA is most likely to affect each of us as we get older, we have ways to control the symptoms and prevent damage to the joints.
+Early intervention, a healthy lifestyle, and physical activity can all help to limit the pain and disability from this disease.
 Early evaluation with your medical practitioner will lead you to various treatment options.

 Helpful information can also be found on websites including: